Conni Shelnut & AP list

 30.What can you contribute to a multi-cultural world?
 (William and Mary)

 31. Identity and culture are clearly intertwined.
-How has your experience of
+How has your experience

 culture influenced the development of your own personal identity?
 (NYU)